jrussell416/shopping-list/README.md

 # shopping-list
-shopping list created with html css and javascript
+shopping list created with html css and javascript as part of the Zero to MAstery Web Dev course